- Article published at:

-Empty the space around your bouquet and make sure you your background is clear of clutter so you have all the focus on your flowers.
+Empty the space around your bouquet and make sure that your background is clear of clutter, so you have all the focus on your flowers.

 Using an unconventional perspective can create an interesting shot.
-Photos taken from a lower angle will make your bouquet appear bigger while a photo taken from a higher angle looks into the heart of the flowers.
+Photos taken from a lower angle will make your bouquet appear bigger, whereas, a photo taken from a higher angle looks into the heart of the flowers.

 This is the golden rule for composition!
 Align your objects of focus along the lines of thirds.
 Keeping things off-centre along the vertical or horizontal lines of thirds will really make your picture pop!
 Read more on how to arrange your flowers here.

-Wait a couple of days before taking pictures of your flowers to make sure they are in bloom and you get the most out of them.
+Wait a couple of days before taking pictures of your flowers to make sure they are in full bloom and ready for their close-up.
 There is no point taking pictures of flowers that are still in bud, so be patient.

 Natural looking images are by far the best images so #nofilter, a little enhancing however is the way to go.
 Most mobile phones nowadays come with built-in editing.
-Alternatively, adjust your image directly in Instagram or try a free editing tool like Snapseed.
+Alternatively, adjust your image directly in Instagram or try a free editing tool.

-Adjusting the brightness levels and make it look sunnier can light an image and really make it pop.
-As well as raising the exposure levels slightly.
+Adjusting the brightness levels to make it look sunnier can light an image and really make it pop, as well as raising the exposure levels slightly.
 Keep in mind not to wash out the colours too much.

-Upping the contrast is great to get more definition on your flowers, but keep in mind not to overdo it as it can makes the picture look harsh.
+Upping the contrast is great to get more definition on your flowers, but keep in mind that overdoing this can makes the picture look harsh.

 By increasing the saturation, you increase the vibrancy of the colours in your bouquet.
 Keep it looking natural, though!
-You still want to keep it looking natural.
+You don’t want your flowers to look fake.